Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 ## When to Use Two Pointer Technique?

-Two pointer problems usually surface,
+Two pointer problems usually,
-When dealing with ordered data or,
+Surface when dealing with ordered data,
-When there is a need to eliminate redundant computations.
+Or when there is a need to eliminate redundant computations.

-Here are a few scenarios when this technique can be particularly handy:
+Here are a few scenarios when this technique can be handy:

-- ### Searching pairs in a sorted array
+- ### Searching Pairs in a Sorted Array

   The pointers can start at both ends of the array and move inward until they meet,
   Eliminating possible pairs along the way.

   This method is faster than using a nested loop to check all pairs.

-- ### Finding a cycle in a linked list
+- ### Finding a Cycle in a Linked List

   One pointer can move faster (2 steps at a time),
   And the other slower (1 step at a time).

-  If there is a cycle, the faster pointer will eventually meet the slower one.
+  If there is a cycle,
+  The faster pointer will eventually meet the slower one.

-- ### Checking for palindromes
+- ### Checking For Palindromes

   The pointers can start at both ends and move inward,
   Checking if the mirrored characters are the same.

-- ### Applying a sliding window
+- ### Applying a Sliding Window

   One pointer marks the start of the window, the other the end.
   The window can then be 'slid' through the array to check for conditions.

+## Common Mistakes in Interviews Featuring Two Pointers

+Here are common mistakes to avoid when tackling two pointer problems in interviews,
+Note that almost all of these involve Index Out Of Bounds errors if not planned for:

+- ### Not Initializing Pointers Correctly

+  The initialization of pointers greatly depends on the problem at hand.
+  Ensure you understand the problem statement thoroughly before deciding where to place the pointers initially.

+- ### Not Moving Pointers Correctly

+  Again, the movement of the pointers depends on the problem.
+  In some problems, both pointers move together,
+  While in others, they may move independently.

+- ### Not Handling Edge Cases

+  Be careful with edge cases.
+  For instance, what if the array is empty?
+  Or what if the array has only one element?
+  Make sure your solution handles these scenarios gracefully.

+- ### Forgetting to Update Pointers or Conditions

+  This can lead to an infinite loop,
+  Especially when dealing with while-loops.

+  Always double-check your code to ensure pointers are updated correctly inside the loop.

 ## References